property360-2/motofinai-financing-management-system/UX_UI_IMPROVEMENTS_2025.md

 # UX/UI Improvements - January 2025

-This document details the comprehensive UX/UI improvements implemented for the Motofinai Financing Management System on January 6, 2025.
+This document details the comprehensive UX/UI improvements implemented for the DC Financing Corporation Financing Management System on January 6, 2025.

 ## Summary